 - Road trips?
 Disneyland!

 My family and I have been to over 20 countries on 4 continents.

 In 2014 and 2015, we traveled for over 15 months throughout the world, staying in different cities anywhere from 3 days to 3 months.
 Highlights include riding our moped all over Phuket, enjoying the summer festivals in Barcelona, and sleeping overnight at the Seoul Incheon airport.

-My daughters, ages eight and five, have done short-term study abroad stints in five countries, including Guatemala, China, Taiwan, Thailand, and Spain.
+My daughters, ages eight and six, have done short-term study abroad stints in five countries, including Guatemala, China, Taiwan, Thailand, and Spain.
 The girls went to local schools and my wife and I got time for ourselves to explore the cities as a couple – and as solos.
 I highly recommend this strategy in your travels, if you can swing it.